farkasboroka/szakdolgozat/README.md

 # AB-CS-x-SA
-In silico evaluation of antibiotic and corticosteroid treatment for septic arthritis - a hybrid mathematical approach
+In silico analysis of antibiotics treatment combined with corticosteroids for septic arthritis in a hybrid mathematical model